gorpipe/gor/documentation/src/commands.rst

    * - :ref:`PIVOT`
      - Extracts information from large row-based data sets and maps the data into horizontal columns.
      - GOR/NOR
+   * - :ref:`QUEEN`
+     - Calculates relationship statistics from a stream of horizontal genotypes.
+     - GOR
    * - :ref:`PREFIX`
      - Adds a specified prefix to the listed columns.
      - GOR/NOR